How to Get a Washington Insurance License

 Last updated:

-How to Get a Washington Insurance License
+How to Get an Insurance License in Washington

 The Washington State Office of the Insurance Commissioner has a 6-step process on how to become an insurance agent in Washington.
 We’ll walk you through step-by-step; from the license application to insurance test prep, to the Washington insurance exam, and beyond.